 3 Tips for losing weight

-Track your food, know what you eat
+Track your nutrition, know what you are eating

 My metabolism is slow